Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Background

 \subsection{Self-Admitted Technical Debt (SATD)}

-The term “technical debt” was coined by software developer Ward Cunningham.
-He initially used the metaphor for communicating to non-technical stakeholders the importance of budgeting resources for refactoring~\cite{Cunningham1992TheSystem}.
+The term \enquote{technical debt} (TD) was coined by software developer Ward Cunningham.
+He initially used the metaphor for communicating to non-technical stakeholders the importance of budgeting resources for refactoring~\citep{Cunningham1992TheSystem}.
 Technical debt, sometimes referred to as tech debt or code debt, is the result of a development team rushing the delivery of projects or features that must later be refactored.
-In other words, there is a trade-off between delivering high-quality, effective, and optimized code and the short-term benefits of achieving release dates \cite{Brown2010ManagingSystems, Avgeriou2016ManagingEngineering}.
-A small amount of debt is acceptable because it can increase productivity, but if left uncontrolled, it could end up costing a lot of time, extra work, and money in the future \cite{seaman2011measuring, tom2013exploration}.
+In other words, there is a trade-off between delivering high-quality, effective, and optimized code and the short-term benefits of achieving release dates \citep{Brown2010ManagingSystems, Avgeriou2016ManagingEngineering}.
+A small amount of debt is acceptable because it can increase productivity, but if left uncontrolled, it could end up costing a lot of time, extra work, and money in the future \citep{seaman2011measuring, tom2013exploration}.
+The \enquote{debt} metaphor further implies that, just as financial debt accrues interest, the longer suboptimal code remains in the system, the more costly and time-consuming it becomes to remove.
+This emphasizes the compounding nature of technical debt over time, where delayed repayment leads to greater maintenance burdens and reduced productivity.

-The term “not-quite-right” is commonly used to refer to internal software development activities that are postponed but may lead to future difficulties if not addressed \cite{Brown2010ManagingSystems, Kruchten2012TechnicalPractice}.
+The concept \enquote{not-quite-right} is commonly used to refer to internal software development activities that are postponed but may lead to future difficulties if not addressed \citep{Brown2010ManagingSystems, Kruchten2012TechnicalPractice}.
 It represents the debt incurred when development teams opt for quick and easy solutions in the short term, risking long-term negative impacts.

-The term “TD” encompasses below-par aspects of the software that developers are aware of but lack resources to address, such as outdated documentation, unperformed tests, complex code needing refactoring, and known defects left unattended \cite{Zazworka2013ADebt, Spinola2013InvestigatingOpinion}.
-These immature artifacts can lead to challenges in meeting quality standards and cause unforeseen delays in implementing necessary changes.
-Numerous empirical studies have recently concentrated on examining source code comments and other textual artifacts that indicate technical debt, often known as self-admitted technical debt (SATD) \cite{Potdar2014AnDebt}.
-The source used to detect SATD is usually in the form of natural language often expressed through text, such as code comments, commit messages, or other textual artifacts; therefore, SATD detection significantly relies on NLP-based approaches.